SBDWolf/Warios-Woods-NES-Practice-Hack/README.md

 Every change has to do with the stage select menu that can be pulled up by pressing Select after clearing a board.

 - The stage select can now be pulled up after every stage, regardless of whether its current set has been beaten or not.
-- The stage select now allows selecting every stages 1-104, regardless of how many stages have been beaten.
+- The stage select now allows selecting every stage 1-104, regardless of how many stages have been beaten.
 Selecting stage 00 will send you to stage 256.
 - More accurate stage selection: press up/down while hovering over a stage to change the stage by one unit.
 - Control over the Board layout: every stage has 2 potential starting layouts.
 While in the stage select screen, press B to flip the layout between 0 and 1.
 - Control over the bomb counter: this game keeps track of how many bombs have dropped throughout the whole game; this counter will control the color of the next bombs.
 While in the stage select screen, Hold Start, then press up/down to increment or decrement this bomb counter.